 Groomed from birth in India to attain enlightenment, U.G. spent the first half of his life on a ruthless quest for self-realization.
 In 1967, a life-changing transformation brought his search to a sudden end, but it was not the enlightenment he had been searching for.
 For the next 40 years, seekers and cynics flocked to hear his unique brand of anti-discourse.
 For some, U.G. was an enlightened man who denied enlightenment existed; for others, he was a charlatan, resentful of the gurus he had followed and desirous for an audience all his own.
 Set within the context of the modern spiritual quest, “U.G.” is an examination of the search for the Self in the age of home video.
 Juxtaposing the larger history of the search for enlightenment with U.G.’s personal story, the film confronts the aesthetic implications of portraying a self that may or may not exist.

-THE FILMMAKER: Matthew Dougherty is a New York City based director, editor, and composer.
+Matthew Dougherty is a New York City based director, editor, and composer.
 Over the past 5 years he has divided his time between NY, Copenhagen, Bombay, and most recently Sarajevo.
 He graduated from the New School University in 2005 with a degree in what they called at the time “Mind, Nature, Value.”
 He has scored the soundtracks for a few documentaries including, Mardi Gras: Made in China, 2005 (Sundance Film Festival); Girl Model, 2011 (TIFF, P.O.V.); Downeast, 2012 (Tribeca Film Festival); and The Empire Project, 2013 (IDFA, NYFF).
 “U.G.” will be his debut feature as director